 - How much of the substance they were taking and how often

-- How they were taking it (orally as a tablet, snorted as a powder, injected as a liquid, etc.)
+- How they were taking it (orally as a tablet, snorted as a tablet, injected as a liquid, etc.)

 - Whether or not they have a co-occurring disorder